jina-ai/clip-as-service/README.md

 [Developed by Google](https://github.com/google-research/bert), BERT is a method of pre-training language representations.
 It leverages an enormous amount of plain text data publicly available on the web and is trained in an unsupervised manner.
 Pre-training a BERT model is a fairly expensive yet one-time procedure for each language.
 Fortunately, Google released several pre-trained models where [you can download from here](https://github.com/google-research/bert#pre-trained-models).

+On the other hand, sentence encoding is a upstream task required in many NLP applications, e.g. sentiment analysis, text classification.
+The goal is to represent a variable length sentence into a fixed length vector, each element of which should "encode" some semantics of the original sentence.

+This repo uses BERT as the sentence encoder and allows you to convert sentences into fixed length representations in just two lines of code.

 ## Usage